Greece in August 2026: Beaches, Nightlife & Festivals

 Northern Greece

 In August, temperatures in northern Greece range from 21℃ to 31℃, with hot weather during the day and relatively cooler nights.
 Despite the daytime heat, the temperature drop in the mountainous areas at night brings a comfortable atmosphere.
+At this cooler nighttime, you can enjoy relaxed dinners outdoors or stroll through villages.

 Central Greece